Frequently Asked Questions

 Python 2 is no longer supported in Colab.
 For information on migrating your code from Python 2 to Python 3, see Porting Python 2 Code to Python 3.

-There is an FAQ for Colab Pro on the Colab Pro sign-up page.
+There is an FAQ for Colab Pro and Pro+ on the sign-up page.

 Information for Colab Pro and Pro+, including pricing and how upgrades are handled, can be found at the Colab Pro and Pro+ sign-up page.